 There are now five independent studio-quality microphones on the device to capture the best audio possible without extra equipment.
 While this might be useful for better call quality or recording a quick tune on your guitar, don't expect to launch a Podcast using just the built-in mics.

 The wireless capabilities have also improved, with WiFi 6 and improved LTE coverage with 30 bands versus 29 in previous generations.
 The U1 chip was notably absent from this updated model.

 Alongside the new iPad comes a new Magic Keyboard designed to transform the tablet into a laptop.
 It has a glass trackpad, working with the cursor support Apple added to iPadOS in 2020.
 It uses a hinge mount to make the tablet appear to float above the keys.
-It also has a scissor-switch keyboard that's nearly identical to those on the latest MacBooks.
+It also has a scissor-switch keyboard nearly identical to those on the latest MacBooks.
 The Magic Keyboard with trackpad works with the third and fourth-generation iPad Pro and the iPad Air 4.

 Apple announced its third-generation pro tablet announced during a 2018 Special Event.
 It included the classic 12.9-inch size and an 11-inch model that would replace the second generation's 10.5-inch model.

-Both devices received a new edge-to-edge Liquid Retina display, ProMotion with 120Hz screen refresh rate, improved front and rear cameras, and the Apple A12X Bionic chip.
+Both devices received a new edge-to-edge Liquid Retina display, ProMotion with a 120Hz screen refresh rate, improved front and rear cameras, and the Apple A12X Bionic chip.